hrafnthor/demo-ansible-android/README.md

 or try using the new `run.sh` script which combines parsing of the `requirements.yml` as well as executing the _playbook_.

-Depending on the configuration you went with the client system should now have either the Java JDK or JRE installed.
+The client system should now have Gradle installed and accessible on the global path.

 #### Next

-Check out branch 3 for the next steps.
+Check out branch 4 for the next steps.